w3c/compute-pressure/README.md

 ### Third-party contexts

-This API will only be available in first-party contexts.
-This is necessary for preserving the privacy benefits of the API's quantizing scheme.
+This API will only be available in frames served from the same origin as the top-level frame.
+This requirement is necessary for preserving the privacy benefits of the API's quantizing scheme.

+The same-origin requirement above implies that the API is only available in first-party contexts.

 ## Considered alternatives